MoazHassan2022/CONNECT-IT-Solutions/README.md

   <img src="./Images/Client is satisfied with this answer and clicked on Close Ticket Icon.png">
 </li>
 <li>
-  <h4>Ticket status became solved, final answer is shown and the ticket will be moved to solved tickets to be seen by other users.</h4>
+  <h4>Ticket status became solved, final answer is shown, and the ticket will be moved to "solved tickets" to be seen by other users.</h4>
   <img src="./Images/Ticket status became solved, final answer is shown and the ticket will be moved to solved tickets to be seen by other users.png">
 </li>
 <li>